Portage Levee and Canal Trails

 Map of trailheads and addresses along this section of the trail.

-Portage’s Levee and Canal Trails offer a picturesque tour of the city and provide brief historical background.
-Visitors looking to explore more of Portage’s early history may want to tour two museums: the Historic Indian Agency House and the Fort Winnebago Surgeons Quarters.
-The Indian Agency House recognizes the Ho-Chunk people and their interactions with the U.S. government Indian Agent and his family at this site.
-The Surgeons Quarters preserves an early 1800s building built as a fur trader house and post, then used as a military surgeon’s quarters.
+Portage’s Levee and Canal Trails offer a scenic tour of the city and provide a historical background.
+Visitors wanting to explore more of Portage’s history may want to tour two museums: the Indian Agency House and Fort Winnebago Surgeons Quarters.
+The Indian Agency House recognizes the Ho-Chunk people and their interactions with the U.S. government Indian Agent at this site.
+The Surgeons Quarters preserves an early 1800s fur trader post converted into an army surgeon’s quarters.
 A ride on the two trails, combined with tours of these small historic sites, makes a splendid visit to Portage.

 Trails last ridden and documented in August, 2024.